Meet the Faculty

 - Frances Marion: Censorship and the Screenwriter in Hollywood, 1929-1931 (journal article), Journal of Screenwriting, 3.2, 2012.

 - Wrestling Bartleby: Another Workshop Model for the Creative Writing Classroom (book chapter), published in Does the Writing Workshop Still Work?, Multilingual Matters Press (UK), 2010.

 - Americana: Readings in Popular Culture, Revised Edition (edited essay collection), Press Americana, 2010 (adopted by the American Public University System).

-- Short fiction and poetry published in literary magazines including the following: Arabesques; Barnwood; Expressionists; Muscadine Lines: A Southern Journal; Oregon Literary Review; The Other Voices; Prick of the Spindle: A Journal of the Literary Arts; The Poetry Press; The Rose & Thorn; Southern Women's Review
+- Fiction and poetry published by the following: Arabesques; Barnwood; Expressionists; Hollywood Books International; Muscadine Lines: A Southern Journal; Oregon Literary Review; The Other Voices; Prick of the Spindle: A Journal of the Literary Arts; The Poetry Press; The Rose & Thorn; Southern Women's Review

-- One act plays written for the Pepperdine stage: The Black Cat, Broken Pickles; Faking It; Foreclosure; Interview with the Devil; Modern Art; There Is No Frigate like a Book; Three Miles Under
+- One act plays written and produced for the Pepperdine stage: Broken Pickles; Faking It; Foreclosure; Interview with the Devil; Modern Art; There Is No Frigate like a Book; Three Miles Under

-- Teaching the Female Auteur: A Case Study of Frances Marion and Mary Pickford, Pacific and Ancient Modern Language Association Conference, Riverside, California, 31 October-2 November 2014, forthcoming.
+- Teaching the Female Auteur: A Case Study of Frances Marion and Mary Pickford, Pacific and Ancient Modern Language Association Conference, Riverside, California, 31 October-2 November 2014.